New drug aims to cut bleeding in knee replacements

 Summary

-This study tests an experimental drug called BT-114143 to see if it can reduce blood loss during knee replacement surgery better than the current standard treatment.
-About 270 adults having knee replacement will receive either a high or low dose of BT-114143 or tranexamic acid.
-The main goal is to measure total blood loss around the time of surgery.
+This study tests an experimental drug called BT-114143 to see if it can reduce blood loss during knee replacement surgery better than a standard treatment.
+About 270 adults with osteoarthritis who need a knee replacement will take part.
+Participants will receive either a high or low dose of BT-114143 or the standard drug tranexamic acid before and after surgery, and their total blood loss will be measured.

 Disclaimer Read more